Rozelle - Sydney

-This unit enables students to develop the skills and capacity to undertake a translational research project addressing a contemporary healthcare management issue.
-Students will use an ethical framework to conceptualise the practical steps for investigating an issue related to organisational performance.
-To effectively undertake a health management research project, students will critically evaluate research problems, ethics guidelines and methodological approaches.
-Students will gain the skill to appraise the application and matching of methods to study research questions.
+This unit allows students to develop the methodological framework and tools by which to undertake a translational research project addressing a contemporary healthcare management issue.
+Students will conceptualise and prepare their project applying the values and principles of research integrity, considering risk, benefit and consent issues.
+Students will gain the skills to appraise the application and matching of methods to research questions.
 Students will have opportunities to hear from experts across Australia and participate in industry case studies and analysis.

 |Unit name||Research Methods in Health Management|